himanshu0998/Gemini-Request-Hub/README.md

 <h2>Running the Flask Server</h2>

-In order to run this server/application run the below command from the root directory of the project
+To run this server/application run the below command from the root directory of the project

 ```flask run```